Court: Chicago can preserve old records of police complaints

 “If the court ruled the other way, if a Chicago police officer kills another black child tomorrow (or) if he killed somebody else six years ago, that evidence would be gone,” said Futterman, who has fought for years to preserve police complaints and who filed a brief on behalf of several civil rights organizations in this case.

-Chicago Mayor Lori Lightfoot, who has made police reform a cornerstone of her administration, said the ruling will be crucial in the effort to restore public faith in the police force.
+Chicago Mayor Lori Lightfoot, who has made police reforms a cornerstone of her administration, said the ruling will be crucial in the effort to restore public faith in the police force.

 “For way too long, we have not been as transparent as we need to be in this city,” she told reporters at an an unrelated news briefing.
 “We have to have accountability and legitimacy, and that can’t come if we hide from the public documents that underscore what has happened with disciplinary investigations and records in our city.”